 Number Item Description 23 Component box in wave line This shows that another part of the component is also shown on another page (indicated by wave line) within the system.
 24 Component name This shows the name of a component.
 This shows the connector number.
-The letter shows which be a seen at the connector is leasted in the connector.
-25 Connector number • The letter shows which harness the connector is located in.
-20 Example: M : main harness.
-For detail and to locate the connector, refer to PG-33, "HAR- NESS LAYOUT" .
+The letter shows which harness the connector is located in.
+25 Connector number Example: M : main harness.
+For detail and to locate the connector, refer to PG-33, "HAR-NESS LAYOUT".
 A coordinate grid is included for complex harnesses to aid in locating connectors.
 26 Ground (GND) The line spliced and grounded under wire color shows that ground line is spliced at the grounded connector.
 27 Ground (GND) This shows the ground connection.
-For detailed ground distribution information, refer to PG- 17, "GROUND" 28 Connector views • This area shows the connector faces of the components in the wiring diagram on the pag 29 Common component Connectors enclosed in broken line show that these connectors belong to the same component.
+For detailed ground distribution information, refer to PG- 16.
+"GROUND".
+28 Connector views This area shows the connector faces of the components in the wiring diagram on the page.
+29 Common component • Connectors enclosed in broken line show that these connectors belong to the same comnent.
 30 This shows a code for the color of the connector.
 For code meaning, refer to wire color connector color Number 14 of this chart.
 31 Fusible link and fuse box This shows the arrangement of fusible link(s) and fuse(s), used for connector views of the power supply routing.
-Refer to PG-9 .
+Refer to PG-8 .
 "POWER SUPPLY ROUTING".
 The open square shows current flow in, and the shaded square shows current flow out.
-32 Reference area • This shows that more information on the SMJ (Super Multiple Junction), Electrical Units, etc. exists on the at the end of the manual.
+32 Reference area • This shows that more information on the Super Multiple Junction (SMJ), Electrical Units, etc. exists on the at the end of the manual.
 Refer to "Reference Area" for details.